 A Short History of Parenting Women in Employment

-Back in 1862, Virginia Penny started a women liberation movement that would be the hallmark of the 20th-Century.
+Back in 1862, Virginia Penny started a women’s liberation movement that would be the hallmark of the 20th-Century.
 She started by conducting a national survey carrying out one-on-one interviews and researching on the various challenges women go through in employment.
 She finalized her results when she published the book, ‘How women can make money married or single, in all branches of the arts and sciences, professions, trades, agricultural and mechanical pursuits.’

 Her list comprised of more than 500 different jobs.
 The book’s rights were sold and other versions of the same book published and it simply revved the job industry at the time.
-Women were deprived of access to higher education making it impossible for them to get well-salaried jobs.
+Women were deprived of access to higher education, making it impossible for them to get well-salaried jobs.
 Cambridge University only came to validate women’s degrees later on in 1947.

 It was World War I and World War II that brought the massive awakening.
 Long story short, men were sent to war – able-bodied men who used to work in industries.
 Parenting responsibilities started experiencing a diverse shift from this period.
 Without men to keep the industries running and provide for their homes, women had to take the challenge head-on.
-They ended up making the very military clothes that their men wore for battle.
-At the end of the day, men came back and found the tables turned.
+They ended up making the very military clothes that their men wore in battle.
+At the end of the day, the men came back and found the tables turned.
 They experienced joblessness for the first time as women were thriving as the breadwinners.

 This, of course, did not come without challenges.
 Currently, we have women achieving more degrees, masters and doctorate certificates than men, according to a recent study by Catalyst.
 We also have the highest number of single families, divorcees, and breakups in the history of families.
 So, how do balancing work and parenting come in light of all this?

 If you were lucky enough to walk down the aisle, then the ‘until death do us part’ should still be fresh in your mind.
 When one begins parenting responsibilities, one thing becomes very clear: “the end is what will justify the means.”